Charles Edward, Duke of Saxe-Coburg and Gotha: Death

 Charles Edward's funeral was held on 10 March and presided over by a Lutheran dean who had been a church official under the Nazi regime.
 He said Charles Edward was a good man who had been manipulated by others and mistreated by the Allies.
 The former duke's death was officially mourned in Coburg.
 A civil servant who refused to fly a flag at half mast for his funeral was reported to the district council in Bayreuth and condemned by a member of the Parliament of Bavaria.
 In the weeks after her husband's death, Victoria Adelaide received many letters from supporters, including former senior Nazis.
 Charles Edward's burial took place on 12 October, watched by a crowd of well-wishers.
-He is buried at the Waldfriedhof Cemetery (Waldfriedhof Beiersdorf) near Callenberg Castle, in the Beiersdorf district of Coburg.
+He is buried at Callenberg Castle, in the Beiersdorf district of Coburg.

 Honours and arms

 Charles Edward became His Royal Highness (as male-line grandson of Queen Victoria) Duke of Albany, Earl of Clarence, and Baron Arklow from birth as the posthumous son of Prince Leopold.
 He inherited the Duchy of Saxe-Coburg and Gotha on 30 July 1900 following the death of his uncle Alfred.
 His British titles (including HRH) were formally removed by the Titles Deprivation Act 1917, effective 28 March 1919, due to his service on the German side during World War I.